What Is the Paleo Lifestyle and Is It Right for You?

 What's on the Menu

-The Paleo dieters eat foods including:
+The Paleo Lifestyle foods includes:

 Lean meats and grass fed meat are best.
 You can find the following vital micronutrients in beef: Riboflavin, Thiamin, Iron, Phosphorus, Potassium, Zinc, Copper, Vitamin B12, and Selenium